-I asked three innovation experts to share their advice for innovation managers in large organizations - Alex Osterwalder (CEO, Strategyzer) Gina Mitchell (Program Director, Strategyzer) Tendayi Viki (Partner, Strategyzer) and Jeremie Oberson (Head of Product, Strategyzer.)
+I asked three innovation experts to share their advice for innovation managers in large organizations - Alex Osterwalder (CEO, Strategyzer) Gina Mitchell (ex-Program Director, Strategyzer) Tendayi Viki (Partner, Strategyzer) and Jeremie Oberson (ex-Head of Product, Strategyzer.)
 Here’s what they said:

 Speak to your senior leaders and put yourself in their shoes.
 Try to deeply understand what their constraints and anxieties are.

 Seek first to understand, then to be understood.”